 - Other important parallels exist concerning Egyptian mythology and Christianity, but they will be the subject of another article.

 - These parallels should not surprise us if we know that Sanskrit speaking Mittani lived between Syria and Turkey in prehistory,

 So what is Ramayana?
 An ancient epic that preserved the sacred astronomical knowledge from the time when the spring equinox was in Aries.
 The main protagonist, Rama is exactly the same hero as Odysseus or Jason in his hunt for the golden fleece.

-The name Jason is a Greek corruption of Joshua, the first prototype of the Christian Jesus.
+The name Jason is a Greek corruption of Joshua, the prototype of the Christian Jesus.
 And Rama the same – A Hindu Jesus, of a previous astronomical age.

 And finally, we saw how in the same epic one constellation can have many different characters attributed to it.
 This can be explained in two ways: